Jack Shadbolt: War artist

-In 1942, during World War II, Jack Shadbolt enlisted in the army.In 1944, he sketched and painted in the prisoner-of-war camp at Petawawa, Ontario.
+In 1942, during World War II, Jack Shadbolt enlisted in the army.
+In 1944, he sketched and painted in the prisoner-of-war camp at Petawawa, Ontario.
 He was transferred in 1945 to London, where he served as an administrative officer for the official Canadian War Art Program.

 Later years

 After the war, Shadbolt returned to his faculty position at the Vancouver School of Art (VSA).
 When he retired in 1966, he was the head of painting and drawing section.
 He devoted more time to painting as well as to writing poetry which was published with his drawings in 1973 in "Mind's I: Jack Shadbolt" (McClelland and Stewart Ltd.).
+In 1984, Scott Watson for the Vancouver Art Gallery organized the major exhibition titled Jack Shadbolt: Act of Painting.

 In 1987, Shadbolt and his wife founded the Vancouver Institute for the Visual Arts, a charitable foundation to provide grants to individuals in support of their artistic endeavours.
 The foundation was later renamed The Jack and Doris Shadbolt Foundation for the Visual Arts.

 Recognition

 In 1956, works by Shadbolt along with those of Louis Archambault and Harold Town represented Canada at the Venice Biennale.
 In 1972, he was made an Officer of the Order of Canada.
 In 1990, he was awarded the Order of British Columbia.
 Throughout his life, Shadbolt continued to advance the boundaries of his art.

-On 24 August 2001 Canada Post issued 'The Space Between Columns #21 (Italian), 1965, Jack Shadbolt' in the Masterpieces of Canadian art series.
+On 24 August 2001, Canada Post issued 'The Space Between Columns #21 (Italian), 1965, Jack Shadbolt' in the Masterpieces of Canadian art series.
 The stamp was designed by Pierre-Yves Pelletier based on an oil painting "'The Space Between Columns #21 (1965) by Jack Shadbolt.
 The $1.05 stamps are perforated 13 X 13.5 mm and were printed by Ashton-Potter Limited.

 The Shadbolt Centre for the Arts located at Deer Lake Park was named after Jack Shadbolt and offers performing and visual arts programs for people of all ages as well as facilitates Royal Conservatory of Music examinations.